be_ixf;ym_202312 d_03; ct_100

 While deployment has been steady and the amount of invested assets is growing, the levels of capital available for investment have increased.

 The strong demand has attracted more managers into the space.
-Deploying capital may be challenging for managers who may not have the long, successful operational and investment history of the original pioneers who have been building relationships for decades.
+Deploying capital may be challenging for managers who may not have the long, effective operational and investment history of the original pioneers who have been building relationships for decades.

 Instead, they are looking for a competitive edge in attracting borrowers.
 And they are finding it by loosening deal terms and shifting the balance away from the lender and towards the borrower.